xIrusux/CondeNast-SoftwareDeveloper-Techtest/README.md

 npm install
 ```

 The project requires you to have a file .env in main directory, containing the API key.
-I am happy to provide you with tha content of that file on request.
+I am happy to provide you with the content of that file on request.
 Alternativel, you can get your own API key and add a .env file to the root folder with:

 ```
 DB_APIKEYNEWS=your_own_APIkey